 We chose materials science labs as the research site for several reasons.
-Not only is materials science unique in that the research program involves studying and creating new materials, unlike other disciplines that focus on understanding natural phenomena, but the high level of difficulties and uncertainties involved in creating and testing materials also suggests that materials scientists are situated in a problem-solving space that must accommodate both the logics of scientific discovery and the logics of troubleshooting technicians.
+First, materials science involves creating and studying new materials, unlike other disciplines that focus on understanding natural phenomena.
+At the same time, the high level of difficulties and uncertainties involved in creating and testing materials also suggests that materials scientists are situated in a problemsolving space that must accommodate both the logics of scientific discovery and the logics of troubleshooting technicians.
 This dual nature, coupled with the fact that there is high visibility of the work, makes the material science labs a strategic site to study data production failures.

 The two material science labs that we visited provide interesting variations in research areas, routine work, and how they organized their work.
-In the material science department, labs are broadly classified by their scientists into either "wet" labs or "dry" labs, depending on whether the material system they study has more fluid (wet) or solid (dry) characteristics.
+In this material science department, labs are broadly classified by their scientists into either "wet" labs or "dry" labs, depending on whether the material system they study has more fluid (wet) or solid (dry) characteristics.
 The first lab is involved in research related to producing and studying synthetic and biological polymers and particles in fluids.
 By this standard, our participant called their lab a typical "wet" lab, with much of their work involving complex chemical synthesis involving fluid materials, and hence we will refer to this as Wet Lab.
 During the period of our field visit, Wet Lab had 6 members: 1 faculty supervisor, 1 postdoc, 3 doctoral students, and 1 master's student.
 The material scientists of Wet Lab spend most of their bench work in three different physical spaces: the preparation room, synthesis room, and optics room.
 The preparation of samples and materials that do not involve chemical synthesis was done in the preparation room.
 Chemical synthesis was done in the synthesis room where each member had their own designated fume hood.
 As with most of the other material science labs, carefully made materials would undergo various characterization tests.
 One specialty of Wet Lab was their ability in making new characterization techniques using optical instruments, which were done in the optics room.
 The optics room also housed various lab-built characterization instruments.
 Other standard off-the-shelf characterization instruments were located in the preparation room.